-- 1. Greeting and orienting customers to AJCC programs and services. - 2.
-Conducting initial jobseeker skills and needs assessment to determine appropriate services. - 3.
+- a.
+Greeting and orienting customers to AJCC programs and services. - b.
+Conducting initial jobseeker skills and needs assessment to determine appropriate services. - c.
 Referring jobseekers to: - AJCC Orientation and Enrollment (if determined eligible under WIOA) - Collect data for CalJOBS registrations.